readium/readium-css/docs/CSS28-migration_guide.md

 While it’s possible to provide users with a complete selection of variable fonts, implementation will be limited to font-weight (`--USER__fontWeight`) as it’s the most common axis all fonts support.

 If you want to implement the other two, you will have to do so on a variable font basis.

+## Addition of a fonts patch for Android

+This patch is intended to fix a [Fixed-Layout issue on Android](https://github.com/readium/readium-css/issues/149), and only on this platform. **It doesn’t apply to reflowable EPUBs or any other platform.**

+It declares fully metric compatible open source fonts alternatives (Nimbus Roman and Nimbus Sans) as the font-families that generic font-family `serif` and `sans-serif` are usually resolving to on other platforms.
+Droid Serif and Roboto are not, which creates issues with text that is absolutely positioned in Fixed-Layout e.g. overlapping or overflowing text, etc.

+The logic for loading this patch is up to implementers.